-Assistant Professor of Marketing
+Associate Professor of Behavioral Sciences and Marketing

 Gneezy received her Ph.D. in Marketing from the Booth School of Business at the University of Chicago, immediately after which she joined the Rady School of Management at UCSD.
 Prior to obtaining her Ph.D., Gneezy earned an MBA in the Netherlands, and then returned to Israel to manage the strategic planning department in DataPro Proximity (a subsidiary of BBDO Worldwide).

 Baca-Motes, K., Brown, A., Gneezy, A. Keenan, E. and Nelson, L. D. (2013).
-Commitment and behavior change: Evidence from the field.
+Commitment and Behavior Change: Evidence from the Field.
 Journal of Consumer Research, 39, 1070-1084.

 Gneezy, A., Gneezy, U., Riener, G., & Nelson, L. D. (2012).
 Pay-What-You-Want, Identity, and Self-Signaling, Proceedings of the National Academy of Sciences, 109(19): 7236–7240.

 Gneezy, A., Imas, A., Nelson, L. D., Brown, A., and Norton, M. I. (2012).
 Paying to be Nice: Costly Prosocial Behavior and Consistency, Management Science, 58:179-187. * Special issue on Behavioral Economics.

 Gneezy, A. and Fessler D.T.
 (2012).
 Conflict, sticks and carrots: war increases prosocial punishments and rewards .
 Proceedings of the Royal Society B., 279, 219-223.

 Gneezy, A., Gneezy, U., Nelson, L. D. and Brown, A. (2010).
 Shared Social Responsibility: A Field Experiment in Pay-What-You-Want Pricing and Charitable Giving.
 Science, 329 (5989), 325-327.